untitaker/rust-atomicwrites/README.md

 - [Repository](https://github.com/untitaker/rust-atomicwrites)
 - [Crates.io](https://crates.io/crates/atomicwrites)

 Atomic file-writes.
+Works on both POSIX and Windows.

 The basic idea is to write to temporary files, and move them when done writing.
 This avoids the problem of two programs writing to the same file.
 For `AllowOverride`, `link + unlink` is used instead of `rename` to raise errors when the target path already exists.

-Windows support is incomplete in the sense that non-ASCII filenames don't work.

 ## Example